ajay77381/AWS_DevOps/ITIL/Module-4/Introduction to Key Concepts and Terminology of ITIL.md

+### Introduction to Key Concepts and Terminology of ITIL

 - In this course, we will get foundational understanding of the key concepts in service management
 - Enabling them to contribute to effective service delivery and aligning IT services with organizational goals.